Saar101/MCTS-based-connect-four-player/README.md

 # 🧠 MCTS-Based Connect Four Player

 > A competitive Connect Four AI implemented using **Monte Carlo Tree Search (MCTS)**
-> Designed for academic use and presented in a clean, professional GitHub format.

 ---